Exploring The Differences Between Linear PCM And Bitstream

 • Widely supported across devices

-• Preserves original audio data without compression loss
+• Preserves original audio data without loss

 Cons of Linear PCM